AdiChi/NCO/README.md

 * `npm install` to install dependencies

 ## Running the App
 NCO uses Gulp to build and launch the development environment.
 After you have installed all dependencies, you may run the app.
-Running `npm start` will bundle the app with `webpack`, launch a development server, and watch all files.
+Running `gulp serve` will bundle the app with `webpack`, launch a development server, and watch all files.
 The port will be displayed in the terminal.

 ### Tasks
 Here's a list of available tasks: